 While the rated bass response is lower, these speakers can still kick out some low-end.
 They won’t replace a sub, but they do a lot down low.
 The bass is tight, with just a subtle punch to satisfy.

 The bass is clean, and that is due to the roll-off in sub frequencies.
 KEF isn’t trying to push frequencies too low out of them, and that goes a long way for these speakers.

 The midrange is natural with excellent imaging and reproduction.
 These speakers are very transparent, and the midrange is where that shines.
 Nothing sticks out too offensively while also not meddling in “scooped” territory.

 However, the highs set these speakers apart from the R100s.
 The top-end is smooth, with fantastic detail.
 From low volumes to high, these speakers don’t become too brittle or harsh which is a feat at the price and size.

 At the price, you’re unlikely going to find a better speaker.
 There is a lot of hype behind them, but for good reason.
 The sound is simply amazing.

-What speaker would you go with?
-Let us know in the comments and, as always, thanks for reading
+Which one would you go for?
+Let us know in the comments!